Attracted by ads, many consumers take out a loan from a Belgian bank. But some credit agreements may reveal unwelcome surprises.

 Your right of withdrawal

-You are allowed to withdraw from the contract within a delay of 14 calendar days after the signature of the latter.
+You are allowed to withdraw from the contract within a delay of 14 calendar days following the signing of the latter.

-Always pay attention to the monthly instalment that has to be paid on the due date fixed by the contract.
+Always pay attention to the monthly instalment that has to be paid on the due date fixed within the contract.
 Any delay will result in fees, so a standing payment order is a good mean to prevent this from happening.
-It is also important to accurately note down the communication reference requested by the bank, so it can easily identify your payment.
-From the second month of delay in payments onwards, the bank may require a reimbursement of the amounts owed by the borrower and even send your file to a debt collection agency.
-This agency makes salary garnishments and charges interest on the due sums.
+It is also important to accurately note down the communication reference requested by the bank, so it can easily identify one´s payment.
+From the second month of delayed payment onwards, the bank may require a reimbursement of the amounts owed by the borrower and even send one´s file to a debt collection agency.
+This agency pursues salary garnishments and charges interest on the due sums.